JayDHulster/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 *Describe in your own words what the `dmesg` command does.
 Give an example and a partial output.*

+`dmesg` shows you whats in the kernel buffer.

 ### ❌ Checksums

 *Go to the website of Raspberry Pi - [https://www.raspberrypi.org/software/operating-systems](https://www.raspberrypi.org/software/operating-systems) and download the Raspberry Pi OS image using the `wget` command line tool.
 Now check if the SHA-256 checksum complies with the one being advertised on the website.*